pleumann/pasta80/README.md

 | ![Screenshot](images/graphics.png) | ![Screenshot](images/pqformula.png) |

 I also solved all puzzles of [Advent of Code 2022](https://github.com/pleumann/aoc22) with an earlier version of the compiler and made [YouTube videos](https://youtube.com/playlist?list=PLcjDDXgGeSQ6E3NLeSOH0Tn7UorYBgUOH&si=SAoOqUbi70c4ezgi) of the solutions running on the ZX Spectrum Next, in CP/M mode.

+# License

+**PASTA/80 Pascal Compiler**

+Copyright (c) 2020-2025 by Jörg Pleumann

+The PASTA/80 compiler is free software: you can redistribute it and/or modify it under the terms of the **GNU General Public License (GPL)** as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+* The runtime library (folder `rtl`) comes with a **linking exception** that makes sure the GPL does not transfer to binaries created using PASTA/80.

+* The examples (folder `examples`) are considered **public domain** or whatever comes closest to that in your jurisdiction.

+* Individual files or folders may use different licenses, so you might want to double check.

+Everything is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+What does this mean for you?

+* You can **use the compiler**, free of charge, to build any application, open-source or prioprietary, free or paid, and distribute the generated binary without restriction.
+You can **distribute binaries** created with PASTA/80 under a **license of your choosing**.

+* You can **modify the compiler** according to your needs.
+If you **distribute the compiler** or parts of it, binary or source, modified or not, you have to **comply with the rules laid out in the GPL** (copyright info, source code, ...) unless the linking exception applies.

+# Acknowledgements

+The math48 library is coypright (c) 1980 by Anders Hejlsberg.

+Some assembly routines adapted from Leventhal/Saville, "Z80 Assembly Subroutines", Osborne/McGraw-Hill 1983.

+Turbo Pascal is a registered trademark of Code Gear LLC / Embarcadero.

+Z80 is a registered trademark of Zilog, Inc.